AlexBurnes/buildfab/README.md

 ### Installation

-See the [Installation and Git Hook Setup](#installation-and-git-hook-setup) section below for detailed installation instructions.
+See the [Installation](#installation) section below for detailed installation instructions.

 ### Basic Usage